School Closings & Delays

-Leader Alert is an emergency notification system for parents, faculty and staff that is now available to the families of the Mansfield City Schools.
-Leader Alert will allow the district, or an individual school, to quickly and simultaneously issue alerts by telephone, texting and e-mail in case of emergencies and weather-related closings.
+Blackboard Alert is an emergency notification system for parents, faculty and staff that is now available to the families of the Mansfield City Schools.
+Blackboard Alert will allow the district, or an individual school, to quickly and simultaneously issue alerts by telephone, texting and e-mail in case of emergencies and weather-related closings.
 Students are automatically integrated into the Alert system.
 IF YOU DO NOT HAVE A STUDENT IN THE SYSTEM and wish to receive alert messages--Complete the form at the bottom of the page to be included in alerts for selected schools.2 HOUR DELAY

 Last year we had several days when the weather was potentially dangerous at 6:00 a.m. but much improved within the next hour and fine by mid-morning.
 With these unpredictable changes, we have decided to implement a 2-hour delay opening when we feel the conditions may improve and school can be in session.